-- What’s one action you can start doing today that will improve your social life (working on overcoming shyness, being more open and honest, practicing conversations …etc)?
+- What’s one action you can start doing today that will improve your social life?

-- What are few activities that you’re doing that are consuming a lot of your time (and you can get more time by stopping them)? (examples)
+- What are few meaningless activities that you’re doing that are consuming a lot of your time?
+(To become more aware of how you spend your time and stop wasting it)

 - Who is in your life inspires you to become the best version of yourself?

 - Who are same-minded people you can surround yourself with?